24300 Hamilton Pool Rd.

 For updated information about Hamilton Pool Preserve please call our public information line at 512-264-2740.
 The message is updated daily at 8:30 am, or when rain changes our status during the day.
 Remember the preserve sometimes closes to all visitors due to recent rains and hazardous trail conditions.

 Notice: Beginning May 15, 2016, and through September 30, 2016, reservations will be required to enter Hamilton Pool Preserve.
 Click here to make reservations for this period.

 Hamilton Pool Preserve is fully booked every day through the end of September.
-If you do not have a reservation please do not drive to the preserve.
+If you do not have a reservation, please do not drive to the preserve.
 If you already have a reservation, carefully read the instructions shown on the first page after you click on the reservation link above.
-Hamilton Pool Preserve is already fully booked every weekend until the end of the reservation season.

 You can make your reservations online for a particular date.
 Choose from one of two time periods: 9 am - 1 pm, or 2 pm- 6 pm.
 You pay online for your reservation fee, and pay for your entrance fee with cash or local check when you arrive at the preserve.